viethungha0610/docker-notes/README.md

 ## K8s Services and Visualizing Deployments
 -   `kubectl expose` creates a service for existing pods
 -   A _service_ is a stable address for a pod (or a bunch of pods)
--   If we want to connect to our pods, we needd to create a service
+-   If we want to connect to our pods, we **need** to create a service
 -   Once a service is created, CoreDNS will allow us to resolve it by name
 -   Different types of services - ClusterIP, NodePort, LoadBalancer, ExternalName
 -   ClusterIP: